Warren Buffett warns investors not to gamble on stocks - WTMJ

 Buffett said the stock trading platforms that allow people to buy and sell stocks for free, such as Robinhood, are only encouraging that gambling.

-Buffett said the policies of the Federal Reserve and the stimulus packages passed by Congress have done a tremendous job of propping up the economy because interest rates remain low.
-He said the government clearly learned lessons from the Great Recession in 2008 and acted quickly, but it’s hard to predict what the long-term consequences of those policies will be.
+— Buffett said the policies of the Federal Reserve and the stimulus packages passed by Congress have done a tremendous job of propping up the economy and keeping interest rates low.
+He said the government clearly learned lessons from the Great Recession in 2009 and acted quickly in response to the pandemic, but it’s hard to predict the long-term consequences of those policies.
 “This economy right now — 85% of it is running in a super high gear — and you’re seeing some inflation and all that.
-It has responded in an incredible way.
-We learned something out of 2008 and 2009 and then we applied it.
-But I don’t think it was a sure thing that it would happen,” Buffett said.
+It has responded in an incredible way,” Buffett said.

+— Munger openly questioned the value of cryptocurrencies.
+“I don’t welcome a currency that is so useful to kidnappers and extortionists and so forth,” Munger said.
+“Nor do I like shoveling out a few extra billions and billions and billions of dollars to somebody who just invented a new financial product out of thin air.
+I think I should say modestly that I think the whole damn development is disgusting and contrary to the interests of civilization.”

 Omaha, Nebraska-based Berkshire is sitting on $145.4 billion in cash and short-term investments because Buffett has struggled to find major acquisitions for the company for several years.